Florence Pat Haseltine: Awards and recognition

 Haseltine has been recognized for her contributions in the field of women's health & reproductive science by her election to the National Academy of Medicine (NAM).
 She is cited as one of the 200 women physicians who "changed the face of medicine." a project of the National Library of Medicine (NLM).
+In 1993, she was the first recipient of the AACR Women in Cancer Research Keynote Lecture, now known as the AACR-Women in Cancer Research Charlotte Friend Lectureship.
 She is also a Weizmann Honored Scientist; a recipient of the American Woman's Medical Association Scientist Award in 1996 and the Lila A Wallis Award in 2014; a recipient of The Kilby International Laureates Award; a Health Hero honoree of the American Health For Women Magazine; a Prevention Magazine "Hall of Fame" honoree; Ladies' Home Journal "Champions of Women's Health" honoree; the Advocacy Award from Research America for the Society for Women's Health Research; received the Barbara Eck Menning Founder's Award.
 She also received the UNFPA Lifetime Achievement Award in October, 2012.

 In 2013 she was awarded the In 2023, she received the Presidential Award for Distinguished Service to Obstetrics and Gynecology from the American Gynecological and Obstetrical Society.
 In 2015 she was elected as a fellow to the National Academy of Inventors.
 Dr. Haseltine is also a Fellow of AAAS, AWIS, and AIMBE.